JOB OPENINGS

 • J.D.
 Degree

-• Current licensure in good standing in Tennessee or eligible for reciprocity and willing to secure reciprocity
+• Current licensure in good standing in Tennessee or eligible for and willing to secure reciprocity

-• Background check, including references, that is complete and free of concerns
+• Background check and references that are complete and free of concerns

 • General practice experience, including litigation experience, or willingness to participate in appropriate training